AdobeDocs/experience-platform.en/help/ingestion/tutorials/ingest-batch-data.md

 ## Add data to dataset

 Data can be added into a dataset in a number of different ways.
-You could choose to use Data Ingestion APIs or an ETL partner such as Unifi or Informatica.
+You could choose to use [!DNL Data Ingestion] APIs or an ETL partner such as Unifi or Informatica.
 For this tutorial, data will be added to the dataset using the **[!UICONTROL Add Data]** tab within the UI.

 To begin adding data to the dataset, click on the **[!UICONTROL Add Data]** tab.
 You can now drag and drop files or browse your computer for the files you wish to add.